Work with Us

 Aboriginal and/or Torres Strait Islander people are strongly encouraged to apply.

 A Position Description for this role can be viewed on the Djirra website 'Join our Team' page.
-Please do not hesitate to contact Human Resources at hrinfo@djirra.org.au or Skye Gooch at sgooch@djirra.org.au for a confidential discussion if you would like further information.
+Please do not hesitate to contact People and Learning at hrinfo@djirra.org.au or Rhiannon Smith at rsmith@djirra.org.au for a confidential discussion if you would like further information.

 To apply, please click the 'apply' button and submit your resume, cover letter and completed screening questions which will be sent via email once you have submitted your application.
 Please note screening questions are a requirement of your application.
 During the application process you may see an option to upload a video.
 Please note this is not a requirement of the application process.